 The chapters outlined below align with the stages of our methodology as depicted in the table shown above.
 We are adding new articles every month to complete our chapters, so remember to bookmark this page to read our latest.

-Become familiar with the concepts and tools designed to help you organize your spending such as AWS Organizations, Cost Explorer, Cost and Usage Reports, and Cost Allocation Tags.Read Chapter 1
+Become familiar with the concepts and tools designed to help you organize your spending such as AWS Organizations, Cost Explorer, Cost, Usage Reports, and Cost Allocation Tags.Read Chapter 1

 Discover the intricacies of measuring computing resources and matching them to workload requirements, and learn the best practices of resource optimization.Read Chapter 2

-Get help understanding the best practices for implementing a chargeback accountability model, and automate the reconciliation process between your forecasted and actual spending.
+Get help understanding the best practices for implementing a chargeback cost allocation model, and automate the reconciliation process between your expected and actual spending.